 Orlando Chamber Choir is a small and friendly London chamber choir which performs regularly in Central London venues.
-While specialising in Renaissance and baroque music the choir has succeeded in building a varied repertoire stretching over five centuries - including a cappella music and more ambitious works in co-operation with professional soloists and instrumentalists.
+The choir specialises in Renaissance and baroque music but doesn't shy away from the occasional more modern work, including by contemporary composers.

 The choir, named after Orlando Gibbons (1583 - 1625), is directed by Will Dawes.
 He is an experienced choral conductor and a professional singer himself - so he knows precisely how to ply our voices into pleasing polyphony.